skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > But wait!
 There's more!
 See Lake Emlin?
 That open area just west of
 > the lake is where...

-The Dwarves of Dunlock arrived!
+The dwarves of Dunlock arrived!
 At first the people saw the army and thought reinforcements had arrived to aid in the battle against Mordan.
-Then the Dwarves set up some siege engines and began to pummel Fol Thron.
-The gossip in town is that the Dwarves saw this whole war (er, both wars, against the North and then against Mordan) as their chance to recapture Fol Thron at last.
+Then the dwarves set up some siege engines and began to pummel Fol Thron.
+The gossip in town is that the dwarves saw this whole war (er, both wars, against the North and then against Mordan) as their chance to recapture Fol Thron at last.
 Dwarves have such a gift for holding grudges.

-The Dwarves have somehow made landfall south of the city and have struck while the army was engaged at The Bridge.
+The dwarves have somehow made landfall south of the city and have struck while the army was engaged at The Bridge.
 The Alidians, already tired from the war with the Lormanites, are now forced to fight on two fronts.